risc0-labs/risc0-lido-accounting-oracle/README.md

 just prove_membership_init <slot>
 ```

+> [!NOTE]
+> This will take a long time for the first run but only needs to be done once.
+Subsequent runs can recursively update this proof which will be much faster.

 #### Updating a membership proof

 Update an existing membership proof to a newer beacon chain slot you will need to build the inputs and then build a proof.
 Run